YaleDHLab/dhlab-site/_events/2023-03-30-klein-visualization-talk.md

 120 High Street, New Haven, CT 06511

 ### Registration
-The talk is open to all, though registration is required.
+This event is open to all, though registration is required.
 To register, visit the <a href='https://www.eventbrite.com/e/the-line-graph-and-the-slave-ship-rethinking-the-origins-of-data-viz-tickets-570769746677' target='_blank'>Eventbrite page for the talk</a>.
-Please note that due to technical constraints, this event will be held in-person only and will not be streamed.
+Please note that due to technical constraints, the talk will be held in-person only and will not be streamed.

 *This event is co-sponsored by the DHLab, the Cushing/Whitney Medical Library, and the Department of Computer Science.*